 - 20 x 30 baking tin with loose bottom

 - 4 sheets puff pastry defrosted ( I used 10 x 10 cm squares)

 - 3 tbsp double cream

 - 1 egg for eggwash

-Put the marzipan as a layer on top of you puff pastry (be careful not to break the pastry) and cut your plums into slices.
+- Put the marzipan as a layer on top of your puff pastry (be careful not to break the pastry) and cut your plums into slices.

 - Line the slices up on the marzipan and drizzle with honey.
 Pop back in the oven and bake for another 30 minutes or until the plums are soft and the pastry golden.
 Sprinkle with pistachio nuts and enjoy.